tiborjaszai/mark-core/README.md

 # Mark core

 Core package for the "Mark" project.
 Mark is a simple static site generator.
+Inspired by [jekyll](https://jekyllrb.com/).

 ## Prerequisites